-The most common way of making delta 8 is to convert CBD into delta 9, and then delta 9 into delta 8 THC.
-This allows manufacturers to sell “legal” delta 8 because it’s derived from hemp (which naturally contains low levels of THC).
+The most common way of making delta 8 is to convert CBD from hemp into delta 8 THC.
+This allows manufacturers to sell “legal” delta 8 because it’s derived from hemp (rather than marijuana).

-The process of converting CBD into delta 8 requires the use of toxic heavy metal reagents and chemical solvents.
-If they aren’t completely removed from the final product, they can lead to damage to the neurological, renal, hepatic, or digestive systems.
+The process of converting CBD into delta 8 requires an acid catalyst and an organic solvent.
+If these compounds aren’t completely removed from the final product, they can lead to damage to the neurological, renal, hepatic, or digestive systems.

 You’d be surprised how many delta 8 companies aren’t able to prove the purity of their products.